MaoZiming/papers/8-edge-computing/81-epidemic-routing.md

     * Then each host requires copies of messages that it has not yet seen
 * Each message: a unique message identifier, a hop count, and an optional ack request
     * Hop: determines max # of epidemic exchanges that a particular message is subject to
+      * Assign a larger hop count for more important messages.
     * Also limit per-node buffer space

 ## Limitations